 You Just Can’t Trust It!

-In Greek Mythology, Electra is the daughter of King Agamemnon and Queen Clytemnestra, and thus is Princess of Argos.
+In Greek Mythology, Electra is the daughter of King Agamemnon and Queen Clytemnestra and thus is Princess of Argos.
 This seems extremely unlikely to us, as we’re pretty sure that Sainsbury’s now owns Argos, which makes it much more likely that Electra is, in fact, the God of Electricity.
 Whatever the truth of the situation, it’s clear that whoever the God of Electricity is, they’re not too happy with The Laurels at present.

 Unfortunately, Electra’s unhappiness has revealed itself in a couple of ways recently.

 The first occasion was during breakfast service.
 Our usually ultra-reliable Dualit 6 slice toaster was doing its thing when a small ‘pop’ was heard.
-We weren’t exactly sure where this sound had come from, but it soon became apparent that the toaster was taking longer than normal to turn the bread into nice, warm, crispy toast and both the hob and cookers were no longer working either.
+We weren’t exactly sure where this sound had come from, but it soon became apparent that the toaster was taking longer than normal to turn the bread into nice, warm, crispy toast, and both the hob and cookers were no longer working either.

-Using all my 25 years engineering experience I immediately diagnosed the problem as a lack of electricity to the relevant equipment.
+Using all my 25 years of engineering experience, I immediately diagnosed the problem as a lack of electricity to the relevant equipment.
 (I’m clever like that).
 Peering at the consumer unit revealed a tripped circuit breaker, confirming my initial diagnosis.
-Now, in theory, it’s sensible to ascertain what actually tripped the breaker in the first place before resetting it, but this was in the middle of breakfast service, so sensible thinking generally takes a back seat to getting our guests’ breakfast out as soon as possible.
+Now, in theory, it’s sensible to ascertain what actually tripped the breaker in the first place before resetting it, but this was in the middle of breakfast service, so sensible thinking generally takes a back seat to get our guests’ breakfast out as soon as possible.
 With this in mind, I reset the breaker, hoping that it wouldn’t immediately trip again, leaving us without our essential cooking tools.

-This was probably my first mistake but, as luck would have it the breaker stayed reset, so I returned to the toaster and switched it back on.
-This was almost certainly my second mistake, as the moment the toaster burst into life I was greeted by a very loud bang, a small blue flash and a little plume of smoke.
-Having recovered from this somewhat alarming occurrence I again drew on my years of electrical experience, to conclude that the toaster was somewhat unwell.
+This was probably my first mistake, but as luck would have it, the breaker stayed reset, so I returned to the toaster and switched it back on.
+This was almost certainly my second mistake, as the moment the toaster burst into life, I was greeted by a very loud bang, a small blue flash and a little plume of smoke.
+Having recovered from this somewhat alarming occurrence, I again drew on my years of electrical experience to conclude that the toaster was somewhat unwell.
 As we’ve mentioned before, all electrical devices work on the smoke and mirrors principle, meaning that once the smoke leaks out, the electrical device is rendered useless.

-Being ex-corporate individuals we’re both used to the requirements of Contingency Management.
+Being ex-corporate individuals, we’re both used to the requirements of Contingency Management.
 You know, that ‘what do we do if x happens?’ or, ‘what’s our response if y happens?’.
 That kind of thing.

 Luckily we didn’t have to refer to the Contingency Management Process Manual in this case, as it seemed pretty sensible to reach for the backup toaster.
 Our backup toaster is a lovely looking thing.
 In fact, it’s everything our main Dualit isn’t.
-It’s pretty, it’s funky, it’s nice to look at – but boy is it slow!
+It’s pretty, it’s funky, it’s nice to look at – but boy, is it slow!